lemlac/mulem/docs/reference.md

 myPtr: Ptr = ExternalLib.getSomething()
 ```

 You can get the type of any variable with the `typeof` keyword.
+This fetches the type of that symbol at that point during compile time.

 ```
 x = 0